 Multiple data sources are needed to identify health systems, characterize providers and affiliated organizations, and describe organizational and professional relationships.
-Several additional organizational level data sources were considered but not used in the final methodology.
+Several additional organization-level data sources were considered but not used in the final methodology.
 We provide a brief overview of those sources.

-PECOS and IRS 990 data are timely and publicly available, and they contain information reported directly to the Federal Government.
+Provider Enrollment and Chain Ownership System (PECOS) and Internal Revenue Service (IRS) 990 data are timely and publicly available, and they contain information reported directly to the Federal Government.
 These data sources represent promising options for constructing a detailed list of health systems and the providers that make up those systems from information submitted by individual providers and provider organizations themselves.
 However, work by the CHSP team highlights challenges yet to be fully resolved when using these data sources to identify health systems that meet the definition of a system.
 For example, IRS 990 data are only applicable to provider organizations owned by not-for-profit organizations.